Since we are living in such extraordinary times, I’ll start this Q1 2020 diamond market report with an unusual opening – the conclusion.

 According to LGD manufacturers and wholesalers, sales of polished ended abruptly in early March and in early April was yet to resume.

-LGD prices kept steady in the first couple of months, while business continued.
+LGD prices kept steady in the first couple of months of Q1 2020, while business continued.
 The exception was a price decline in thirds and quarters over a supply/demand imbalance.

 In addition to the pandemic induced impact, patent issues also impacted CVD activity, evident in February.
 As a result, HPHT was in better demand, leading to firm pricing.